 My name is Anneli Nilsson, I am an accredited psychotherapist and counsellor.
 In the 1990s I qualified as a psychologist and later trained in integrative counselling and psychoanalytic psychotherapy.
 Some of the issues I have worked with are,

 I work with individual adults, not couples or children.
 If you are interested in couples therapy you can find properly qualified practitioners at COSRT.

 APPOINTMENTS & FEE

 Appointments are available between 10:30 - 18:30, Monday to Thursday.
 Sessions last for fifty to sixty minutes and take place on the same day and at the same time each week.
-Before and after work appointments are the most popular, particularly the last one at 18:00, so if you can get to a lunchtime or afternoon session it is more likely we will be able to start quickly.
+Before and after work appointments are the most popular, particularly the last one at 17.30, so if you can get to a lunchtime or afternoon session it is more likely we will be able to start quickly.
 If you need an evening slot do still get in touch as people move on and slots become available.
-You can see photos of the therapy rooms in central Oxford and Stanton St. John on the About Therapy page.
+You can see photos of the therapy room in Stanton St. John on the About Therapy page.

 I can provide counselling via Aviva and BUPA health insurance schemes.
 If this is relevant for you please check with your provider if your policy covers psychotherapy and which conditions apply.
 You will need their authorization before arranging therapy with me and details of how many sessions you are permitted.
 I will also need details of any excess you pay and an authorization code if you are with BUPA.